oxpig/dtc-struc-bio-smolecules/README.md

 Focus: **structure-based design**

-Here we move from “this looks drug-like on paper” to “does it actually bind the protease pocket?”
+Here we move from "this looks drug-like on paper" to "does it actually bind the protease pocket?"

-* You’ll take a filtered subset (you cannot dock everything; assume a budget of ~100 molecules max).
+* You'll take a filtered subset (you cannot dock everything; assume a budget of ~100 molecules max).
 * Dock those molecules into the active site of the Zika virus NS2B–NS3 protease using the crystal structure 7I9O.
 7I9O captures the protease with bound small-molecule inhibitors at ~1.96 Å resolution, so it gives us a physically reasonable binding site. ([RCSB Protein Data Bank][2])
 * Inspect protein–ligand interactions: hydrogen bonds, hydrophobic contacts, shape complementarity, etc.

-By the end of Notebook 3, you should be able to say which designs actually look like plausible protease inhibitors rather than just “nice SMILES strings.”
+By the end of Notebook 3, you should be able to say which designs actually look like plausible protease inhibitors rather than just "nice SMILES strings."

 ---